 receive a $500 scholarship from OzTREKK.

 Click here for more information about the OzTREKK Scholarship!

 The Sydney Doctor of Medicine (MD) degree is accredited by the Australian Medical Council and and has been approved by the Medical Board.

-In Canada, each province/territory is responsible for licensing physicians to practice medicine within its boundaries.
-Licensure to practice medicine requires the completion of an accredited postgraduate training program, as well as the completion of national qualifying exams.
-Each province may have different requirements.
-It is your responsibility to meet the necessary requirements for licensure in your province.
+In Canada, each province/territory is responsible for licensing physicians to practise medicine within its boundaries.
+Licensure to practise medicine requires the completion of an accredited postgraduate training program, as well as the completion of national qualifying exams.
+Each province may have different requirements; it is your responsibility to meet the necessary requirements for licensure in your province.

 In June of each year, OzTREKK hosts its annual Canadian Medical Licensing seminars across Canada, which are exclusive to students who submit their Australian medical school application via OzTREKK.
 These seminars provide the latest information regarding the accreditation and medical licensing process in Canada, as well as outline options for internships in Australia and other destinations.

 Students can apply to the University of Sydney Medical School if they have completed a bachelor's degree in any discipline, and have achieved a grade point average (GPA) of 5.5 out of 7 (or equivalent) from a recognized university.
 The grade requirement, according to the Sydney Medical School, is equivalent to a GPA of 2.7 out of 4.0.NEW: Sydney Medical School has decided to continue their trial including the results from coursework master degrees in the calculation of the GPA.
 The trial will be limited to international applicants who are applying in 2014 for enrolment in Sydney medical program in 2015.
 During the trial, international applicants who hold a master's degree by coursework as well as a bachelor's degree will be permitted to either